Progestin Hormone Therapy for Endometrial Cancer

 How Well It Works

-Progestin hormone therapy has been shown to slow cancer cell growth for up to 30% of women who had advanced endometrial cancer.
+Progestin hormone therapy has been shown to slow cancer cell growth for up to 30 out of 100 women who had advanced endometrial cancer.
 This therapy also helped to slow cancer cell growth in women who had endometrial cancer that had come back after treatment.1

 Progestin hormone therapy can cause side effects, including: